wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   (1) A bill may be accepted---

-    *   (a) Before it has been signed by the drawer or while otherwise incomplete:
+    *   (a) before it has been signed by the drawer or while otherwise incomplete:

-    *   (b) When it is overdue, or after it has been dishonoured by a previous refusal to accept, or by non-payment.
+    *   (b) when it is overdue, or after it has been dishonoured by a previous refusal to accept, or by non-payment.

     (2) Where a bill payable after sight is dishonoured by non-acceptance, and the drawee subsequently accepts it, the holder, in the absence of any different agreement, is entitled to have the bill accepted as on the date of its first presentment to the drawee for acceptance.